NCATSTranslator/minihackathons/2021-12_demo/workflowD/README.md

-These queries were reverse-engineered from the neighborhood explorer tool that gives GUI access to (SPOKE)[https://spoke.rbvi.ucsf.edu/], and may need to be broken down into step-wise queries for a realistic Translator workflow since there is no operation yet to "connect the dots witout specfyied qgraph struture"
+These queries were reverse-engineered from the neighborhood explorer tool that gives GUI access to (SPOKE)[https://spoke.rbvi.ucsf.edu/], and may need to be broken down into step-wise queries for a realistic Translator workflow since there is no operation yet to "connect the dots witout specified qgraph structure"